joshrutkowski/joshrutkowski/README.md

 I am a Husband, Father, Developer, and Veteran 🎖️.
 I am passionate about technologies and love to learn new things.

 ## 💻 What I'm doing
-Software Development Engineer Apprentice at Amazon.
+- Software Development Engineer at Amazon
+- Web3 fullstack development (ReactJS, NodeJS, Solidity)

 ## 📫 Get in touch